CyanogenMod/android_packages_apps_Calculator/README.md

     Gson is a library for parsing json

 slider.jar - Slider (https://github.com/Xlythe/Slider)
-    Slider is an animated view developed by me.
+    Slider is an animated view that can be dragged to show content.
 It's used for the history pull down.

 gdk.jar - Glass Developer Kit (https://developers.google.com/glass/develop/gdk/)
     GDK allows Android apps to run on Google Glass